 "There's no official appeal," says Toby Edelman, a senior policy attorney at the Center for Medicare Advocacy.
 "Medicare has not denied coverage.
 You're in no man's land."

-As ElderLawAnswers reported last year, more and more elderly are finding themselves temporary residents of this no man's land.
+As ElderLawAnswers reported in 2010, more and more elderly are finding themselves temporary residents of this no man's land.
 Medicare claims for observation care rose from 828,000 in 2006 to more than 1.1 million in 2009, and claims for observation care that lasted more than 48 hours tripled to 83,183.

 Bipartisan bills in Congress that would allow for the time patients spend in the hospital under observation status to count toward Medicare's three-day hospital stay requirement have gone nowhere.
 Believing they had no other options, and with harm to beneficiaries and their families continuing, and The Center for Medicare Advocacy and the National Senior Citizens Law Center filed the lawsuit.